Do you want to make a difference on climate issues?

 Fulfilling Climate Commitments

 350 Madison and other local groups have successfully encouraged multiple local governments and educational institutions to make ambitious climate commitments.
 So far, Dane County and the cities of Fitchburg, Madison, Middleton, and Monona have pledged to reduce emissions, as have some local institutions of higher education and school districts.
-(Check back soon for the Dane County Climate Action Plan, to be released by the end of January 2020.)

 Now that commitments have been made, we want to help the officials leading these organizations fulfill them.
 They need citizens to support their efforts to change existing practices, shift budget priorities, and look at all operations through a climate lens.
 And that’s where our Community Climate Solutions Team (CCST) comes in.
 Our team is organized into locally focused Community Working Groups that actively encourage and help officials to meet their stated climate solution commitments.
 In addition, CCST is encouraging municipalities that have not yet made climate commitments to take that step.